space

 Now, you might claim that you simply want the gift to be something more tangible than therapeutic work.
 But, as odd as it might sound, this sort of yearning for something tangible leads ultimately to many psychological problems.
 Even the greatest desire of all—true love—has no “reward” but itself.
 Love is the reward of love—and, in this intangible reality, there is an agony.
 The agony derives from our existential human lack, a lack grounded in our physical and spiritual separation from each other, a lack that can be bridged symbolically in language but never closed by any human effort in any tangible form.
 It’s in our desperation to avoid that agony of our lack that we seek out tangible reassurances of “connection” to others, and thus we fall headlong into all the perversions that appear to bring us closer to others and yet endlessly miss the point about real love.

-Any psychotherapist who has been well-trained, therefore, has been trained to refuse all gifts because they interfere with the psychotherapeutic process.
-Thus, in refusing gifts, the psychotherapist gets to the point that the client, in offering the gift, is trying to avoid.
+Any psychotherapist who has been well-trained, therefore, has been trained to refuse a gift of “tangible reassurance” because it will interfere with the psychotherapeutic process.
+Thus, in refusing a gift of this sort, the psychotherapist gets to the point that the client, in offering the gift, is trying to avoid.

 Back to the list of questions